chamikasudusinghe/nocml/README.md

 Need to add images from the begining about the structure - from data vil to models

+## Timeline

+Setup NoC simulation environment		- 13th March		-	✔️

+Collect NoC traffic traces by simulator		- 20th March		-	✔️

+Development of Initial ML model			- 30th April		-	✔️

+Test ML model on different attack models	- 07th May		-	✔️

+Re-evaluate and re-build model if required	- 14th May		- 	✔️

+Complete first draft of the paper		- 27th May		-	✔️

+Paper submission to the conference		- 05th June		-	✔️

 [Initial] - Initial set of word done on the dataset from extraction, feature engineering to machine learning pipelines.
 Models run here to detect  dos attacks have limited features. ##errorneous features are also included.

 include future work as well